 A survey by the Association of Supply Chain Management (ASCM) suggests that the field has its rewards.
 The ACSM survey said 80 percent of supply chain professionals rated their careers as an 8, 9, or 10, on a 0-10 scale, while 95 percent gave an average rating of 8.5

 Those rewards are also financial, according to the survey, with logistics professionals holding graduate degrees or higher reporting a median salary 25 percent more than those with only an undergraduate degree.

 More than half, or 57 percent, reported having the option to work from home as needed.

 Looking for a more general approach to your MBA studies?
 This 30-credit option is designed for professionals to develop knowledge and skills in fundamental business disciplines.
 This program will provide you with the most flexibility to customize your program to your career and educational goals.

 Not sure if you are ready for an MBA?
 Our business essentials certificate is an excellent way to earn credits toward an MBA by completing the foundation courses.
-Or if you’re interested in a more specialized area, consider our certificates in health economics, policy, and administration or professional sales.
+Or if you’re interested in a more specialized area, consider our certificates in business analytics or healthcare administration.
 Explore our certificates.